municipio-se/municipio-deployment/README.md

 ## Adding custom dependencies
 You may add your own dependencies in composer.local.json file.
 This file is automatically read in build.
 We have made it a separate file to avoid merge conflicts.

+You may also add plugins locally to your server with the folder name of the plugin prefixed with "local_".
+Normally they would be removed during the deploy to enshure one source of truth, however the deploy script will respect the "local_" string and keep them.

 ## Multiple forks of the same repository
 GitHub has a limitation to one fork of the same repository.
 This is a inconvenience in this use case but can be solved by a workaround.
 You may want to use this when you have multiple sites to deploy in the same github organization.